Dr-Max-Genomics/Sequencing_WI_Fusarium_Genomes/README.md

 │   │   └── sample_sheet.csv
 │   └── [batch_YYYY-MM]/
 │
-└── Atlas Scripts in sequencing pipeline/   ← Legacy scripts
+└── Atlas Scripts in sequencing pipeline/   ← Atlas GPU steps (basecalling, correction, polishing); actively used in path 2.
     ├── A01_basecall.sh
     ├── A02_demux.sh
     ├── A03_bam2fastq.sh